Direct competition results from strong competiton for limited resource: Lyapunov functionals for the two competition models

 A direct computation of $D_{dc}$ using \eqref{comp_model} is of course also possible but is less instructive than an expansion in $\e$ of $D_{cr}$ that uses simply

 In the limit $\e \to 0$, we obtain \beq \eeq

 Using the expression of $c(x,x')$ in \eqref{comp_kernel} yields the usual dissipation for the direct competition model

-The particular form of $c(\cdot,\cdot)$ in \eqref{comp_kernel} makes that the integral with the quadratic term in $n-\overline n$ is always positive (we referred to that as operator positivity) and the definition of an ESS makes that the linear term also gives a nonpositive contribution.
+The particular form of $c(\cdot,\cdot)$ in \eqref{comp_kernel} together with \fer{Knonz} ensures that the integral with the quadratic term in $n-\overline n$ is always positive (we referred to that as operator positivity) and the definition of an ESS makes that the linear term also gives a nonpositive contribution.